LaunchCodeEducation/lchs/src/assignments/html-me-something.rst

    own HTML elements.
 However, do NOT just copy/paste!
 Build your page to fit your own content.
 #.
 Don’t add any CSS yet.
 Really, we mean it!
 If you think your page
-   looks boring now, that’s okay.
+   looks boring without any style rules, that’s okay.
 You will fix that in Part 2.
 #.
-Use the references linked on this page, or find others online.
-We haven’t
+Use the HTML references linked on this page, or find others online.
+We
-   taught you every detail about every tag that you may want or need.
+   haven’t taught you every detail about every tag that you may want or need.
 #.
 You’re free to use tags that haven’t been introduced in class!
 We’ve given
    you enough background to get started, but you are more than ready to do some learning on your own.